 If I-10 through Buckeye has a wreck, commuters can take surface streets, reroute through Goodyear, or wait it out.
 Multiple parallel routes exist.
 Inconvenient, but possible.

-If SR-347 is blocked, Maricopa residents have one option: State Route 238 west to SR-85, then north to I-10.
-That detour adds roughly 45 minutes each way.
-During the morning commute, a crash on SR-347 can strand thousands of vehicles with no practical alternative route.
+If SR-347 is blocked, Maricopa residents have one practical option: State Route 238 west to SR-85, then north to I-10, a detour that adds substantial time each way.
+During the morning commute, a crash on SR-347 can strand thousands of vehicles with no quick way around.

 What You Can Do If You Crash on SR-347